Initial Coin Offering

-- Crypto Coins – Create a new coin which is different to Bitcoin and has it’s own unique feature.
+- Crypto Coins – Create a new coin which is different to Bitcoin and has its own unique feature and blockchain.

 So now you know that you can create a new crypto currency or token – for it being a coin or it being a share out of a project.
 But let us examine some examples to make the whole a little bit more clear!